 Figure 15.
-Award and enrollment rates of non-first-time, full-time, degree/certificate-seeking undergraduates after 8 years of entry, by Pell status, 2009-10 cohort
+Award and enrollment rates of non-first-time, full-time, degree/certificate-seeking undergraduates after 8 years of entry, by Pell status: 2012-13 cohort

-NOTE: Award measures are based on the highest award received after 8 years of entry and enrollment measures are based on student who did not received an award after 8 years of entry.
-Student cohorts (i.e., First-time, full-time; First-time, part-time; Non-first-time, full-time; and Non-first-time, part-time) are degree/certificate-seeking undergraduate students who entered the institution between July 1, 2009-June 30, 2010.
+NOTE: Award measures are based on the highest award received after 8 years of entry and enrollment measures are based on students who did not receive an award after 8 years of entry.
+Student cohorts (i.e., First-time, full-time; First-time, part-time; Non-first-time, full-time; and Non-first-time, part-time) are degree/certificate-seeking undergraduate students who entered the institution between July 1, 2012-June 30, 2013.
 Pell recipients are students with demonstrated financial need.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Outcome Measures component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2020-21, Outcome Measures component.

 Figure 16.
-Award and enrollment rates of non-first-time, part-time, degree/certificate-seeking undergraduates after 8 years of entry, by Pell status, 2009-10 cohort
+Award and enrollment rates of non-first-time, part-time, degree/certificate-seeking undergraduates after 8 years of entry, by Pell status: 2012-13 cohort

-NOTE: Award measures are based on the highest award received after 8 years of entry and enrollment measures are based on student who did not received an award after 8 years of entry.
-Student cohorts (i.e., First-time, full-time; First-time, part-time; Non-first-time, and Non-first-time, part-time) are degree/certificate-seeking undergraduate students who entered the institution between July 1, 2009-June 30, 2010.
+NOTE: Award measures are based on the highest award received after 8 years of entry and enrollment measures are based on students who did not receive an award after 8 years of entry.
+Student cohorts (i.e., First-time, full-time; First-time, part-time; Non-first-time, full-time; and Non-first-time, part-time) are degree/certificate-seeking undergraduate students who entered the institution between July 1, 2012-June 30, 2013.
 Pell recipients are students with demonstrated financial need.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Outcome Measures component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2020-21, Outcome Measures component.

 Figure 17.
-Percent distribution of core revenues, by source: Fiscal year 2017
+Percent distribution of core revenues, by source: Fiscal year 2020

 Figure 18.
-Core expenses per FTE enrollment, by function: Fiscal year 2017
+Core expenses per FTE enrollment, by function: Fiscal year 2020